There is

 Refusing a Breath Sample: Often a Bigger Problem

-Refusing to provide a breath sample is not a way to avoid charges; it is a separate criminal offence.
+Refusing to provide a breath sample is

 "Refusal cases are often more complex than people expect.
 What seems like a simple decision in the moment can carry the same — or greater — consequences than a conviction for impaired driving."